Minimising Cognitive Load To Improve Conversions

 The danger here is that increasing cognitive load creates sufficient uncertainty and negative feelings about a site (i.e. friction) that visitors will not feel comfortable enough to sign up or make a transaction.
 It is human nature to avoid uncertainty because it makes us feel uncomfortable.
 This is partly why site security and trust indicators can be reduce anxiety.

-On the positive side reducing cognitive load can assist conversion by making content appear more familiar and so visitors are more willing to consider signing up or making a transaction.
+On the positive side reducing cognitive load can improve your conversion rate by making content appear more familiar and so visitors are more willing to consider signing up or making a transaction.

 So what other factors can result in cognitive strain that we need to avoid when designing a web page?